Toggle: English / Spanish

-Blood tests can be done to detect substances produced by the bacteria that cause syphilis.
-The oldest test is the VDRL test.
+Blood tests can be done to detect substances produced by the bacteria that cause syphilis, this includes:

 Tests to look for problems with the nervous system may include:

-Penicillin is used to treat neurosyphilis.
-The medicine may be given in various ways.
+The antibiotic penicillin is used to treat neurosyphilis.
+It can be given in different ways:

-It may be injected into a vein several times a day for 10 - 14 days.
+- Injected into a vein several times a day for 10 to 14 days.

-You may take probenecid by mouth 4 times a day, combined with daily muscle injections -- both for 10 - 14 days.
+- By mouth 4 times a day, combined with daily muscle injections, both taken for 10 to 14 days.

-This is considered a life-threatening complication of syphilis.
+Neurosyphilis is a life-threatening complication of syphilis.
 How well you do depends on how severe the neurosyphilis is before treatment.